Web-Times-Team/node_library/README.md

 # node_library
-set of nodejs modules
+This project contains set of nodes packages that can be used by node developer in his own projects.

-# Install db-handler package
+## Install
+To install library in your own projets. <br>
-run `npm i @web-times-team/db-handler`.
+`npm i @web-times-team/db-handler`.

 [visit my npm account](https://www.npmjs.com/~faizou)